ecs160ss12019/StackOverflow/CRC_sprint1.md

 <table><tr align = 'center'><td colspan = '2'>MalwareInvader</td></tr><tr><td>Presents the main menu when player load into the game<br>When 'new game' in menu is selected, start a new game and create the basic structure of the main game including all entities ,scores,GUI <br>
-Control the malware applications to fire signal randomly<br>
+Control the malware applications and supermalware to move or fire signal randomly <br>
 Draws the game interface whenver states are updated <br>
 Detect the collistion and call the corresponding exploision function of the exploded entity<br>
 Increment the score when player shot the malware application <br>